-NotesTracker comes in the form of a Repository database -- alternatively referred to just as "the Repository" (although you can deploy multiple repositories if you wish) -and it delivers several capabilities:
+NotesTracker comes in the form of a Repository database - referred to as the "NotesTracker Repository" or the "NotesTracker log" - which delivers several capabilities:

-- A repository holds an audit trail, or log, of the application activity for your Notes databases.
-A collection of Usage Log entries builds up over time, as documents in your Notes databases are being accessed and other tracked events (such as database or view opens, document deletions) occur. - The NotesTracker Repository database provides, via Notes views, a continuously-updated analysis of document and view usage patterns in your own application databases.
+- It can be used to hold an audit trail, or log, of the application activity for your Notes databases.
+A collection of usage log entries builds up over time as the databases' documents are being created, accessed and deleted and when other trackable events occur (such as database or view opens, document pastes and mail-ins, plus others that you can define). - The NotesTracker Repository database provides, via Notes views, a continuously-updated analysis of document and view usage patterns in your own application databases.